Michael Jackson’s Ex-Wife Lisa Marie Presley Reportedly Feared Having Children With The Pop Star

 Presley said that she didn’t want to go “head-to-head” with Jackson and wanted to make sure that she was bringing children into a positive environment.

 “I know, I’ve had children.
-I knew bringing children into certain circumstance, you have to make sure everything’s safe and secure and okay.
+I knew bringing children into certain circumstance[s], you have to make sure everything’s safe and secure and okay.
 I wanted to make sure that he and I were really united.
 We were going to be up against so much.”

 There was speculation that she was pregnant (but they never had a child together).
 There was talk it was a publicity stunt (but Presley crushed those rumors).
 One thing’s certain: The pair enjoyed spending time together.https://t.co/2SkwHivSme